 $ ssh 192.168.111.159 -- hostname host

-Should be without password and very fast as long as you logged in again within the
+Should be without password and very fast as long as you log in again within the controlpersist time value.

 Comment anonymously.
 Login not required.